marcvanh/mylimit/_pages/terms.md

 The Licensed Application and related documentation are &quot;Commercial Items&quot;, as that term is defined at 48 C.F.R. §2.101, consisting of &quot;Commercial Computer Software&quot; and &quot;Commercial Computer Software Documentation&quot;, as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
 Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Commercial Computer Software Documentation are being licensed to U.S. Government end users (a) only as Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms of use herein.
 Unpublished-rights reserved under the copyright laws of the United States.

 ### MISCELLANEOUS
+ad
 These Terms of use and any policies or operating rules posted by us on the Application constitute the entire agreement and understanding between you and us.
 Our failure to exercise or enforce any right or provision of these Terms of use shall not operate as a waiver of such right or provision.
 These Terms of use operate to the fullest extent permissible by law.
 We may assign any or all of our rights and obligations to others at any time.
 We shall not be responsible or liable for any loss, damage, delay, or failure to act caused by any cause beyond our reasonable control.
 If any provision or part of a provision of these Terms of use is determined to be unlawful, void, or unenforceable, that provision or part of the provision is deemed severable from these Terms of use and does not affect the validity and enforceability of any remaining provisions.
 There is no joint venture, partnership, employment or agency relationship created between you and us as a result of these Terms of use or use of the Application.
 You agree that these Terms of use will not be construed against us by virtue of having drafted them.
 You hereby waive any and all defenses you may have based on the electronic form of these Terms of use and the lack of signing by the parties hereto to execute these Terms of use.

 ### CONTACT US

 In order to resolve a complaint regarding the Application or to receive further information regarding use of the Application, please contact us at:

 MartySoft LLC
 7722 Gooseneck Court
 West Olive, MI  49460
 (616) 606-0306
 info@my-limit.com